UsofData/Arvato_Capstone_Project/README.md

 pytorch: The directory used for creating my pytorch Neural Network

 # NOTE
-The main files used for this project were deleted as per the terms and agreements with the Arvato Company.
+The main source files used for this project were deleted as per the terms and agreements with the Arvato Company.